 Proof-of-stake is an algorithm but it’s an alternative way to validate transactions – the goal is the same, but the process of getting there is different.
 Unlike PoW, where solving an algorithm rewards miners with new cryptocoins, PoS chooses a new block creator in a deterministic (pseudo-random) way – depending on its wealth (stake).
 Because there are no block rewards, miners only take the transaction fees.
 This is why, PoS system miners are called forgers, instead of miners.
 Same way, mining is called minting.

 Bitcoin has not been made illegal by legislation in most jurisdictions.
 However, some authorities (such as China and Russia) severely restrict or ban digital currencies.
 Other jurisdictions (such as Thailand) may limit the licensing of individual entities such as Bitcoin exchanges.

 There are many advantages to using Bitcoin, many of which include:

 - Quick, Easy and Convenient – sending and receiving bitcoins anywhere in the world at any time in a matter of a few minutes.

 - Low Fees – Normally, the fees for Bitcoin transactions are very small.
 Bitcoin fees can fluctuate due to the volatile market.
 Also, some wallets also allow paying a fee for a faster confirmation of transactions.

 - Secure – When using Bitcoin, users remain in control of their transactions.
 They are also protected from identity theft since Bitcoin payments can be made without personal information associated with the purchase.

 Transparent – All Bitcoin transactions are fully available on the blockchain for anybody to verify and use in real-time.

-You can start by visiting our ‘Academy’ section, where you can find detailed articles on most questions that you may have.
-Alternatively, you can contact us via the ‘Contact Page’ with any questions that you may have, and we will get back to you within 24h.
+You can start by visiting our ‘Getting Started’ section, where you can find detailed articles on most questions that you may have.
+Alternatively, you can contact us via the ‘Contact Us’ page with any questions that you may have, and we will get back to you within 24h.